fadyio/blog/content/posts/markdown-syntax.md

   - syntax
   - example
 ShowToc: true
+cover:
+    image: /img/0004.jpg
+    caption: " thsit" # display caption under cover
+    relative: true # when using page bundles set this to true
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.